 - Keynote speech at the 16th session of Conference of Parties to UNFCCC

 From the Book

 With an elevation of only 2 meters above sea-level, Kiribati is also facing the danger of disappearing from the world map within a few decades.
-President Anote Tong, who was born in Kiribati and became President, urged the international community to take practical action to solve the problems of his hometown, and initiated long-term preparations for his people to move into new societies and live with dignity.
-He is committed to protecting and preserving the marine environment and marine ecosystem by aggressively promoting climate agreements and international conferences, as well as devoting himself to new land purchasing and migration education.
+President Anote Tong, who was born in Kiribati and became President, urged the international community to take practical action to solve the problems of his homeland and initiated long-term preparations for his people to move into new societies and live with dignity.
+He is committed to protecting and preserving the marine environment and marine ecosystem by aggressively promoting climate agreements and international conferences, as well as devoting himself to purchasing new land and migration education.